-Copa América 2019 will play out over 26 matches around nine stadiums in five cities across Brazil - from the Arena Corinthians in Sao Paulo to the iconic Estadio do Maracana in Rio which is set to host the final.
+Copa América 2019 has played out over 26 matches around nine stadiums in five cities across Brazil - from the Arena Corinthians in Sao Paulo to the iconic Estadio do Maracana in Rio which is set to host Sunday's final.

 As Conmebol, the South American football federation, only has ten members, two other teams are invited from other continents to take part in order to allow a three group tournament structure.
 This year's guests are Japan and World 2022 hosts Qatar.

-If you want to know where you'll be able to watch every single match, we'll tell you exactly where you can catch them online with our 2019 Copa América live stream guide.
+If you want to know where you'll be able to watch the remaining action - it's ESPN+ if you're in the US - we'll tell you exactly where you can catch it online with our 2019 Copa América live stream guide.

 - Want more soccer?
 Get yourself a Women's World Cup live stream too